pucardotorg/dristi/utilities/dristi-pdf/README.md

 **Steps/guidelines for adding support for new pdf:**

-- Make sure the config for pdf is added in the PDF-Service.Refer the PDF service [documentatiom](https://digit-discuss.atlassian.net/l/c/f3APeZPF )
+- Make sure the config for the PDF is added in the PDF-Service.Refer to the PDF service [documentatiom](https://digit-discuss.atlassian.net/l/c/f3APeZPF )

-- Follow code of [existing supported PDFs](https://github.com/egovernments/DIGIT-Works/tree/master/utilities/works-pdf/src/routes) and create new endpoint with suitable search parameters for each PDF
+- Follow the code of [existing supported PDFs](https://github.com/egovernments/DIGIT-Works/tree/master/utilities/works-pdf/src/routes) and create a new endpoint with suitable search parameters for each PDF

-- Put parameters validations, module level validations ex:- application status,applicationtype and api error responses with proper error messages and error codes
+- Put parameters validations, module level validations e.g., application status,applicationtype and api error responses with proper error messages and error codes

-- Make sure whatever service is used for preparing data for PDF, search call to them.
+- Make sure whatever service is used for preparing data for the PDF, make search call to them.

-- Prepare data for pdf by calling required services.
+- Prepare data for the PDF by calling required services.

-- Use correct pdf key with data to call and return PDF filestor ID (use “/_create” endpoint of PDF service)
+- Use the correct PDF key with data to call and return the PDF filestor ID (use “/_create” endpoint of PDF service)

 ### API Details